-Module credits 30.00
+Module credits 32.00

 NQF Level 08

 Prerequisites No prerequisites.

 Contact time 48 contact hours per semester

 Language of tuition Module is presented in English

 Department Materials Science and Metallurgical Engineering

+Period of presentation Semester 1 or Semester 2

 The module deals with the basic understanding of phase transformations in alloys, and its relationship with microstructure and mechanical properties of alloys.
 Included are transformation processes such as solidification; nucleation, growth and coarsening of precipitates; the use of carbides and intermetallic compounds in steels; static and dynamic re-crystallisation; grain growth and the use of grain boundary engineering; the martensite, bainite and pearlite transformations; thermomechanical processing and some elements of quantitative metallography.
 The course is practice orientated; the current best fundamental understanding of these transformation processes covered, and its role in engineering application demonstrated.
 The course is fully documented on CD-ROM from the latest literature and is largely intended for that research student who is embarking on a physical metallurgical research project.